Table of Contents

 If you are considering taking up beekeeping, as a hobby or a professional endeavor, there are a few things to consider beforehand as well as a number of things that will need to be obtained or purchased – namely the bees.
 But it is not as though you can go to your nearest supermarket or pet store to bulk-buy bees.
 So where do you get them from?

-You can obtain bees from a bee supplier (preferably local) as a package or a nucleus hive – which is the recommended method – or you could try and obtain some bees from the wild (which does have a few caveats).
+You can obtain bees from a bee supplier (preferably local) as a package or a nucleus hive – which is the method I recommended – or you could try and obtain some bees from the wild (which does have a few caveats).

 Before getting into the details though (which I cover concisely in the below paragraphs), allow me to quickly introduce what beekeeping for the uninitiated who may have stumbled across my page.